Aberdour: Landmarks

 Virtually between the two former settlements, though actually part of Easter Aberdour, lies Aberdour Castle.
 This started life as a modest hall house on a site overlooking the Dour Burn in the 13th century.
 The oldest part of the present semi-ruin constitutes one of the earliest surviving stone castles in mainland Scotland.
 Over the next four hundred years the Castle was successively developed according to contemporary architectural ideas.
 Notable are the parts, still largely roofed, built by the Earls of Morton, with refined Renaissance detail, in the second half of the 16th century.

 A fire in the late 17th century was followed by some repairs, but in 1725 the family purchased 17th-century Aberdour House, on the west side of the burn and in Wester Aberdour, and the medieval Castle was allowed to fall into relative decay.
 Aberdour Castle is now in the care of Historic Environment Scotland and open to the public (entrance charge).
 After a period of dereliction Aberdour House was developed for residential use in the early 1990s.

 Neighbouring St Fillan's Church is one of the best-preserved medieval parish churches in Scotland, dating largely to the 12th century and originally under control of Inchcolm Abbey.
 A south arcade was added to the nave in the early 16th century (open in summer).
 It was controversially considered for closure by the Church of Scotland in 2022, but a campaign was mounted to keep it open.

-The Aberdour obelisk was built by Lord Morton on his departure from the village to relocate to a large home in Edinburgh, it was built so he could see his former hometown from his new house when he looked through binoculars - it stands in a cowfield between the castle and the beach.
+The Aberdour obelisk was built by Lord Morton on his departure from the village to relocate to a large home in Edinburgh, it was built so he could see his former hometown from his new house when he looked through binoculars – it stands in a cowfield between the castle and the beach.

-The ruined 16th-century church of St Drostan stands beside Dour Burn.
-It is all that is left of the kirktown of Aberdour.
-Its bellcote was reused in New Aberdour Parish Church.